 Oh.
 Hell.
 No.

 And then I did something different: I pushed back.
 Honestly and brutally.
 I fought for my wall.
 It felt good to do but then, when all was said and done I felt absolutely sick to my stomach.
 I literally felt like throwing up.
 It was uncomfortable and adrenaline inducing.
 My body, feeling all kinds of inexplicable, heated and awful.
 If it was what I fought for and believed in, why did it feel so wrong?

 “That feeling?
 That pain?
 That discomfort?
 That’s your body rewiring behavior it isn’t used to“

 Pre-conditioning I had learned to normalize, now being broken down.
 I sat in it.
 I let it move around in my ribcage and then I found myself doing something constructive to release it.

 Holy shit.
 Is this how it happens?
-Is THIS what it feels like?
+Is THIS what healing feels like?
 Fuck.
 Ok.